-The Society of St. Andrew has delivered nearly 90 million pounds of salvaged potatoes and other food to the needy in Virginia through the Potato and Produce Project.
-This has resulted in approximately 180 million servings of food going to Virginia’s hungry.
+The Society of St. Andrew has delivered more than 104 million pounds of salvaged potatoes and other food to the needy in Virginia through the Gleaning Network and the Potato & Produce Project.
+This has resulted in approximately 312 million servings of food going to Virginia’s hungry.

 The Society of St. Andrew operates a statewide, volunteer-driven Gleaning Network in Virginia that coordinates with local farmers, thousands of volunteers, and food-providing agencies.

 Through the Virginia Gleaning Network, each year we coordinate thousands of volunteers in six local areas who enter fields after farmers have finished harvesting and simply pick up the tons of edible produce left behind.
 Our volunteers represent groups from various church denominations, synagogues, youth groups, other civic organizations, and inner city residents.
 We annually glean over a million pounds of a wide variety of produce in Virginia.
 Please join us in this exciting hands-on ministry.

 We can arrange gleanings based on any desired date!
 Contact us about the date you want.

 Most gleaning events take place on weekends where gleaners arrive in the fields around 8am and are on their way home by noon.
 Society of St. Andrew makes all arrangements with farmers, produce containers and food distribution.
 All that volunteer gleaners need to do is show up.
 Volunteer groups are encouraged to take food back to agencies or programs that they support in their local area.